A Doubly Stochastic Simulator with Applications in Arrivals Modeling and Simulation

-A natural and powerful model for such arrival processes is non-stationary \textit{doubly stochastic Poisson process} (DSPP).
-A non-stationary DSPP is a Poisson process with a random and time-varying rate (or, intensity) process.
+A natural and powerful model for such arrival processes is a non-stationary \textit{Doubly Stochastic Poisson Process} (DSPP), also known as a Cox Process (\cite{cox1954superposition}).
+It is a Poisson process with a random and time-varying rate (or, intensity) process.
 The Poisson structure is a natural assumption for arrival processes in a large number of applications, in particular when the arrivals come from people making their own decisions on whether and when to join the system.
 The Poisson superposition theorem is a mathematical support for the Poisson structure assumption.
 More theory and empirical justifications can be found in \cite{whitt2002stochastic}, \cite{brown2005statistical}, \cite{koole2013call}, \cite{kim2014choosing}, \cite{ibrahim2016modeling}, among others.
 In addition to the Poisson structure, empirical evidence suggests that the arrival rate process is not only time-varying but follows a stochastic process by itself.
-Standard non-homogeneous Poisson process (NHPP), on the other hand, does not have randomness in the arrival rate process.
+Standard Non-Homogeneous Poisson process (NHPP), on the other hand, does not have randomness in the arrival rate process.